 You will get a pop-up box like this one down here.

-In the “Link” section, select “Sheet 1”, and then move onto the “Embed” option.
+In the “Link” section, select “Sheet 1”, and then move on to the next option.

-After you click on “Embed”, select “Comma-Separated values (.csv)” from the other dropdown list.
+After you are done here, select “Comma-Separated values (.csv)” from the other dropdown list.
 It can also stay as “Web Page”.

 You can now proceed to publish, but there’s one more thing left to do.

 The option “Published content & settings” will show a select-box.
 Click on that to “Automatically republish when changes are made”.
 Therefore, whenever you change the sheet’s data, it will appear in your posts on its own.